Table of Contents

 The major part (90 %) of this anti-atelectasis factor consists of phospholipids (dipalmitoylphosphatidylcholine = lecithin) and remaining part (10 %) consists of surfactant proteins.
 The phospholipids lower the surface tension of the fluid film on the alveolar surface.
 Surfactant is produced and secreted by type II pneumocytes and is stored in storing organelles (lamellar bodies).

-Due to the amphiphilic characteristic of phospholipids, they spread as a monomolecular layer over the water/air border after exocytosis out of the type II cells.
+Due to the amphiphilic characteristic (has both hydrophilic and hydrophobic characteristics)of phospholipids, they spread as a monomolecular layer over the water/air border after exocytosis out of the type II cells.
 A great part of the surfactant is re-used (recirculation: reuptake and renewed liberation out of type II cells), the rest is eliminated by alveolar macrophages.

 Popular Exam Questions on the Airways